- 1x Ancient Tomb

 Not counting the huge card advantage that Gitrog enables by just being on the field, her combo with Dakmor Salvage and a discard outlet (a permanent that can be used to discard cards for free at will) makes her a threat that needs to be answered in all stages of the game.
 This coupled with the deck's high winning speed, resiliency against conventional stax cards and inevitability even in longer games makes her a very dangerous opponent to have in most competitive metagames.
 The deck's winning record in the /r/CompetitiveEDH's Winter 2017 tournament also speaks volumes about its power level and adaptability in the variety of tables that it faced in the tournament.

 This primer is primarily created to complement the already great writeups created by Razzliox on the same subject, as well as some other great Gitrog Monster guides out there such as kiebitzen's Just Froggin' Around - The Gitrog Monster Primer.
 If you're looking for a more concise, well laid out step-by-step guide on tricks you can do with Gitrog in conjunction with Dakmor Salvage , I highly recommend to check his guide out, as well as Razzliox's guides if you're looking for a great jump start on Gitrog in general.
+To add to the former sources, forgottenkane has also done very extensive work on contemporary Gitrog combo packages strategies, the primers on his traditional and "Double Titan" lists, as well as several budget variations being notable examples.

 Who Am I?